spences10/scottspence.com/posts/switching-from-brevo-to-buttondown.md

 username so, `spences10@buttondown.email`.
 I'm intentionally not sending from my own domain.
 I absolutely can send from my own domain if I want to but, reasons!
 I'll get into that in a bit.

+If you're on the mailing list you'll probably notice the reply email address is a bit weird, this is a Fastmail masked email address.
+I use it because I like to have individual email addresses for different services.
+I've seen old primary email addresses end up in too many data leaks to mention.

 ## Markdown is bae!